ShmuelRonen/ComfyUI_wav2lip/README.md

 To fix this issue, follow these steps:

 1. Download the updated "degradations.py" file provided by the maintainer of the wav2lip node.
-This file includes in the'service' folder.
+You can find this file in the 'service' folder.

 2. Locate the existing "degradations.py" file in your venv directory.
 The path should be similar to:
    ```